danchoi/hulu_automuter/README.markdown

 Hulu gave that option.

-In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software you choose to download and install.
-Your computer and its audio components belong to you -- not to Hulu, not to advertisers -- and the same goes for your mental concentration and attention at any point during the playing of a Hulu program.
+In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software.
+Your computer, its audio components belong to you -- not to Hulu, not to advertisers.

 ## Bug reports and feature requests